zgod89/team-ttl-dashboard/README.md

 ### Sync Strategy

-The sync script (`backend/strava-sync.js`) runs every hour via GitHub Actions.
+The sync function (`/api/strava/sync.js`) runs every hour, triggered by GitHub Actions.
 It handles two distinct cases per athlete:

 **First connect — Bootstrap**
 On first connect, `strava_bootstrap_status` is set to `pending`.
 The next hourly sync detects this and performs a one-time historical walk-back: activities are fetched in reverse chronological order until a gap in weekly training is found.
 This computes the athlete's correct streak from their full Strava history without storing it — only the last 14 days of activities are written to `strava_activities`.
 The streak count is written to `profiles`.
 Bootstrap status then flips to `complete`.